pyveci/racker/README.rst

 .. note::

-    If you are not running Linux on your workstation, the `Racker sandbox installation`_ documentation outlines how to run this program within a virtual machine using Vagrant.
+    If you are not running Linux on your workstation, the documentation about the `Racker sandbox installation`_ outlines how to run this program within a virtual machine using Vagrant.